nararodriguess/nararodriguess/README.md

 👸 Hello world, I’m @nararodriguess;

-💡  I’m interested in Technology and Finances;
+💡 I'm interested and would like collaborate with Data Analysis and Data Science;

-📚 I've been learning Python, R, Statistics.
+📚 I've been learning Python, R, Statistics, BI and SQL.

 <!---
 nararodriguess/nararodriguess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.